ZigzagAwaka/LegendWeathers/zigzag.legendweathers/README.md

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/LegendWeathers/main/Previews/Images/MajoraMoon-image6.PNG)
 Moon's Tears are some kind of shiny stones.
 Rumored to fall from the Moon's eye, they can be picked up by employees as highly valuable scraps.

-<details><summary>Secret event about Moon's Tears</summary>
+<details><summary>Some secret about Moon's Tears</summary>

 ###
-According to legend... each apparition of the Majora Moon has *1% chance* of starting a Tears Showers event.
+According to legend... each apparition of the Majora Moon has *1% chance* of triggering a rare Tears Showers event.

 </details>